aws-samples/amazon-redshift-streaming-workshop/README.md

-### 2 Infrastructure provisioning using AWS Cloudshell
+### 2 Infrastructure provisioning using AWS CDK and AWS Cloudshell

+The AWS Cloud Development Kit ([AWS CDK](https://aws.amazon.com/cdk/)) is an open-source project that allows you to define your cloud infrastructure using familiar programming languages.
+In this workshop, we are using Python to define the cloud infrastructure as it is familiar to many analytics professionals.

 This section will work for any AWS region where AWS Cloudshell is available.